 - When people use Google Search to shop for apparel and accessories, they often want to see more visual results.
 Your products in the apparel and accessories category can be eligible to show in more visual, browsy listings that include images, titles, brands, and ratings, and more product information.
 Users can explore products offered by many brands and retailers, with links to retailer and brand sites to learn more.
 Available on mobile in the US only as a standard listing type.

 - Results for searches on specific products may include a panel of product information containing product details, listings of retailers who sell that product, and product reviews.
 If your product data feed includes the product being searched, your listing will be eligible to appear in this experience.
-Available on mobile in the US as standard listing type.
+Available on mobile and desktop in the US, Brazil, Japan, Mexico, Canada, Columbia, and Argentina as a standard listing type.

 Retailers can view performance reporting for these listing types in the Search Console “Product results” Search Appearance.
 Performance reporting for the visual and browsy apparel and accessory listings is also available in Merchant Center.